Japanese cruiser Chikuma (1938): Surface actions

-On 4 March, Chikuma sank the 5,412-ton Dutch merchant Enggano (which had earlier been damaged by a floatplane from the cruiser Takao).
+On 4 March, Chikuma and the destroyer Urakaze located and sank the 5,421-ton Dutch merchant Enggano (which had earlier been damaged by a floatplane from the cruiser Takao).
 On 5 March, floatplanes from Tone and Chikuma took part on the strike against Tjilatjap.
 After the surrender of the Dutch East Indies, Chikuma was assigned to Indian Ocean operations.

 Indian Ocean raids

 On 5 April 1942, Chikuma was part of a major task force which launched 315 aircraft against British-held Colombo, Ceylon.
 The destroyer HMS Tenedos, armed merchant cruiser Hector and 27 aircraft were destroyed and over 500 killed in harbor, and the cruisers HMS Cornwall and Dorsetshire were destroyed at sea.
 After searching for more remnants of the Royal Navy, the Indian Ocean Task Force launched 91 Aichi D3A1 "Val" dive-bombers and 41 Mitsubishi A6M2 "Zeke" fighters on 9 April against the British naval base at Trincomalee, Ceylon.
 They found the harbor empty, but wrecked the base's facilities and shot down nine planes, and later sank the carrier HMS Hermes, destroyer HMAS Vampire, and corvette HMS Hollyhock, an oiler and a depot ship at sea 65 mi from base.

 The task force with Chikuma returned to Japan in mid-April 1942, where it was almost immediately assigned to the unsuccessful pursuit of Admiral Halsey's Task Force 16.2 with the aircraft carrier USS Hornet after the Doolittle Raid.